Car Accident Attorneys in Wheeling, WV

 In West Virginia, claimants who are partly at fault for causing their car accident and injuries may still be entitled to recover compensation.
 That compensation is allowed under the state’s modified comparative negligence rule.
 Under this rule, an injured party partially at fault for an accident and injuries may recover compensation from another party in the accident as long as the injured party is 50 percent or less at fault.
 The injured party’s total recovery will then be reduced to reflect that share of fault.

 For example, suppose a driver injured in a car accident incurs $100,000 in damages but is determined to have been 20 percent at fault for the crash.
 The driver’s compensation will be reduced by $20,000 to reflect their 20 percent share of fault.
 A party who is found to bear the majority of the fault for their accident cannot recover compensation.

 If you have been in a car accident where the other driver claims you caused the accident, you need aggressive, experienced legal representation from Jividen Law Offices, PLLC.
-Our attorneys will work to prove you were not responsible for the accident or argue for a much lower share of fault.
+Our attorneys will work to prove you were not responsible for the accident, determine who’s at fault for the accident or argue for a much lower share of fault.
 With the attorney’s help, you can recover maximum compensation for your injuries and damages.

 Common Car Accident Injuries